 Down 0-2 and still scoreless, Blackhawks remain confident

-Nashville Predators center Craig Smith and Chicago Blackhawks right wing Patrick Kane go for the puck during the first period in Game 2 of a first-round NHL hockey playoff series, Saturday, April 15, 2017, in Chicago. .
-Toronto Maple Leafs coach Mike Babcock smiles from the bench during the first overtime period against the Washington Capitals in Game 2 of an NHL Stanley Cup first round playoff series in Washington, Saturday, April 15, 2017.
+Nashville Predators center Colton Sissons celebrates his goal against the Chicago Blackhawks with center Craig Smith during the second period in Game 2 of a first-round NHL hockey playoff series, Saturday, April 15, 2017, in Chicago. less Nashville Predators center Colton Sissons celebrates his goal against the Chicago Blackhawks with center Craig Smith during the second period in Game 2 of a first-round NHL hockey playoff series, ... more Nashville Predators center Craig Smith and Chicago Blackhawks right wing Patrick Kane go for the puck during the first period in Game 2 of a first-round NHL hockey playoff series, Saturday, April 15, 2017, in Chicago.

 Add your comments below